gjsrkjjfksn/PrimerDesigner/README.md

 python ./tool.py --file_path <file-path> --version <version> --output <output-file>
 ```
 - **file_path**: The file path of the protein coding-sequences
 - **version**: Specifies which version of the algorithm to run.
-The options are: PD-sigle, PD-mul-var, PD-mul-nh and non-ralxed (default:  PD-mul-var)
+The options are: PD-single, PD-mul-var, PD-mul-nh and non-ralxed (default:  PD-mul-var)
 - **output**: The file path that the program output will be saved to.

 The other arguments are optional and include the algorithm parameters: